Closed Plastic Circle – from Pilots into Practice

 Measures

-The project is carried out by experts in the field of plastics from Uusimaa and Päijät-Häme, two regions creating significant plastics streams.
-The regions feature significant plastic operators and industry, including development and research organisations.
+The project is carried out by experts in the field of plastics from Uusimaa and Päijät-Häme.
 Besides the City of Espoo, the participants include VTT Technical Research Centre of Finland Ltd, HSY Helsinki Region Environmental Services Authority, Metropolia University of Applied Sciences, LAB University of Applied Sciences, Salpakierto Ltd, Muovipoli Ltd, and the Finnish Plastics Association.

 News